 Your rights to access Council information are provided in the Government Information (Public Access) Act 2009 (NSW) (GIPA Act).
 The Act commenced on 1 July 2010 and replaced the Freedom of Information Act 1989 (NSW) and section 12 of the Local Government Act 1993 (NSW).

-Council is committed to open, accountable and transparent government.
-Under the GIPA Act, Council will proactively publish more information on Council's website and improve the efficient release of information.
+City of Newcastle (CN) is committed to open, accountable and transparent government.
+Under the GIPA Act, CN will proactively publish more information on our website and improve the efficient release of information.

-1. Search Council's website to see if the information is already published
+1. Search CN's website to see if the information is already published

-Information available on Council's website includes: NOTE: Returns of the interests of Councillors and designated persons are available by contacting Council.
+Information available on CN's website includes: NOTE: Returns of the interests of Councillors and designated persons are available by contacting CN.

-(you should also search Council’s website as the below is only a summary)
+(you should also search CN's website as the below is only a summary)

-2. Contact Council and ask for the information
+2. Contact CN and ask for the information

 If the information you want is not on this website, contact us and we will tell you whether the requested information:

 - Is open access information that is already available and how you can access the information

 - Can be made available as part of a proactive release of information